arjnbli/wordle-solver/README.md

 # wordle-solver

 ## Overview
-Python module for solving the wordle game - https://www.nytimes.com/games/wordle/index.html.
+Python based-solver for wordle (https://www.nytimes.com/games/wordle/index.html).
 The goal of the game is to guess an arbitrary 5-letter word in 6 tries.
 If a guess doesn't match the target word, information is revealed regarding each character.
 If a character in the guess is in the same position as the same character in the target word, it is marked with green.
 If a character in the guess is in the target word but in the wrong position, it is marked with yellow.
 If a character in the guess is not in the target word, it is marked with black.
 The information provided by the hints can be leveraged to generate the next guess.

 ## Usage
-The two files of interest in this module are - wordle_solver.py and main.py.
+The two modules of interest are - wordle_solver.py and main.py.

 The wordle_solver.py prompts the user for a target word (while the game only involves 5-letter words, this module can handle words of any length) and attempts to guess it in at most word_length + 1 tries (This can can adjusted). wordle-solver.py uses the words provided here -https://github.com/dwyl/english-words but